tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 * 2c.
 If any of the following are true, then classify as a conflict:

   * i. there are pending notifications of changes to ``foo``;
-  * ii. the last-uploaded statinfo is either absent (i.e. there is no entry in the database for this path), or different from the current statinfo;
+  * ii. the last-seen statinfo is either absent (i.e. there is no entry in the database for this path), or different from the current statinfo;
   * iii. either ``last_downloaded_uri`` or ``last_uploaded_uri``